davisbradleyj/Code-Quiz/README.md

 Card 1 - Question 1:
 Who was the 42nd President of the United States:
-Barack Hussein Obama
+Barack Obama
-William Jefferson Clinton  X
+Bill Clinton  X
-George Herbert Walker Bush
+George H. W. Bush
-George Walker Bush
+George W. Bush

 Card 2 - Question 2:
-What is the airspeed velocity of an unlaiden swallow?
-What?
-What do you mean?
-African or European?
-The sound of two coconuts being clicked together
-11 meters per second  X

-Card 3 - Question 3:
 When was D-Day?
 4 June 1944
 5 June 1944
 6 June 1944  X
 7 June 1944

-Card 4 - Question 4:
+Card 3 - Question 3:
 If you fly due east from South Africa, what is the next country you would fly over?
 Madagascar
 Indonesia
 New Zealand
 Australia  X

-Card 5 - Question 5:
+Card 4 - Question 4:
 In England, what are "pants" known as?
 Trousers
 Underwear  X
 Jumper
 Socks

-Card 6 - Question 6:
+Card 5 - Question 5:
 Who is the current President of the United States Senate?
 Mitch McConnell
 Mike Pence  X
 Chuck Schumer
 Nancy Pelosi

-Card 7 - Question 7:
+Card 6 - Question 6:
 Where did Covid-19 originate (supposedly)?
 Wuhan  X
 Beijin
 Guangzhou
 Chengdu

-Card 8 - Question 8:
+Card 7 - Question 7:
 What is the Atomic Number of Carbon?
 5
 6  X
 7
 8

-Card 9 - Question 9:
+Card 8 - Question 8:
 How many Super Bowls have the San Francisco 49ers won?
 3
 4
 5  X
 6

-Card 10 - Question 10:
+Card 9 - Question 9:
 What is the capital of Illinois?
 Chicago
 Peoria
-Springfield
+Springfield  X
 Bloomington